A restricted superposition principle for (non-)linear Fokker-Planck-Kolmogorov equations on Hilbert spaces: Auxiliary results

-Let us state the main result of this first part, which can be described as a ``joint'' existence theorem for probability and martingale solutions which are connected through their time-marginal laws.
+Let us state the mentioned crucial lemma, which can be described as a ``joint'' existence result for probability and martingale solutions which are connected through their time-marginal laws in the spirit of the superposition principle.